benknoble/benknoble.github.io/pages/testimonials.md

 permalink: /testimonials/
 ---

-- Ben shows great ownership and thought leadership in driving and delivering SSO project.
+- "Ben shows great ownership and thought leadership in driving and delivering SSO project.
 Ben executes effectively on MVP goals with a customer focus mindset by conducting research, delegating tasks to fellow engineers, and identifying key risks and mitigation plans.
-Ben has great problem solving skills and offers future improvement ideas and sets technical priorities for team.
+Ben has great problem solving skills and offers future improvement ideas and sets technical priorities for team."
-- Ben has been a pleasure to work with since his joining Slingshot.
+- "Ben has been a pleasure to work with since his joining Slingshot.
 Ben is a talented engineer who is confident in his technical abilities and gets buy in from other engineers by demonstrating why he is confident.
 He has knowledge across a wide array of different areas and strives to understand the minor